joe-speedboat/workshop.container/00 Prepairation (ho).md

 # Exercises
 Most of the code you will see is meant as an exercise.
-To make it easier finding out which one you have to execute in your LAB/VM, I will mark the titles and pages wit an **ho** tag, which stand for `hands on`.
+To make it easier finding out which one you have to execute in your LAB/VM, I will mark the titles and pages wit an **ho** or **hands on** tag.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjQxNDM5NjddfQ==
+eyJoaXN0b3J5IjpbMTE2MjE0NjY1Ml19
 -->